acmoles/portfolio/portfolio/projects/toucan-research.md

 <Content-PointsSection :content="true" :points="[
-{ src:'/svg-icons/icon_sad.svg', alt:'sad face', title:'The box often didn’t seem like good value for money', description:'Unsubscribe data confirmed by customer inverviews.
-Projects completed for small businesses and startups.' }, { src:'/svg-icons/icon_time.svg', alt:'clock', title:'The duration of the toucanBox experience could feel short', description:'The later seemed to be most affected by the short duration of the crafting experience.
-If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'What would be distinctive about digital content by toucanBox?', description:'Years experience working for clients like Google and Amazon.' }, { src:'/svg-icons/icon_search.svg', alt:'search', title:'Top apps and search queries suggested areas of focus', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'Device access and ability lifts at the upper range of our age group', description:'Award winning team members.' }, { src:'/svg-icons/icon_device.svg', alt:'device', title:'Digital toys for young children have specific characteristics', description:'Never competitive.
-Market/competitor research.
-Strong connection to the core value proposition (hands-on crafting and creativity) is critical.
-Friction of moving to a device from the magazine reduced the reach.' }, ]">
+{ src:'/svg-icons/icon_sad.svg', alt:'sad face', title:'The box often didn’t seem like good value for money', description:'Even satisfied customers felt the product was somewhat overpriced.
+They focussed on the value of the materials, rather than the holistic experience.' }, { src:'/svg-icons/icon_time.svg', alt:'clock', title:'The duration of the toucanBox experience could feel short', description:'Some customers would craft with their children, others would use the box to get a moment of peace.
+In both cases they wanted a longer lasting experience.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'What would be distinctive about digital content by toucanBox?', description:'toucanBox customers want to offer their children hands-on play away from the screen.
+So any digital content could not be a screen-only experience.' }, { src:'/svg-icons/icon_search.svg', alt:'search', title:'Top apps and search queries suggested areas of focus', description:'Creative, Learning, Exploration, Rhythm, Roleplay, Nurture and Story were the top categories on app stores and web search.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'Device access and ability lifts at the upper range of our age group', description:'A survey of parents in Germany (2016, The Kids Want Mobile) found that device access, frequency, session duration and child ability increase rapidly from age 6.' }, { src:'/svg-icons/icon_device.svg', alt:'device', title:'Digital toys for young children have specific characteristics', description:'Based on competitor research I could see that apps and games targeting our age group typically aren\'t competitive.
+They offer open-ended play.'}, ]">

 <template v-slot:content>